beetleman/fight4clojure/README.md

 # fight4clojure

-My solution problem from 4clojure.com
+My solutions for the problems from 4clojure.com

 ## Usage